-For the majority of girls, there's no underlying medical problem — they simply start puberty too early for no known reason.
+For the majority of girls, there's no medical problem at fault — they simply start puberty too early for no known reason.

-In boys, the condition is less common, and more likely to be associated with an underlying medical problem than it is in girls.
-In about 5% of boys, precocious puberty is inherited.
-Starting puberty early can be passed to the son from the father or to the son from the maternal grandfather through the mother (who will not be affected by the disorder).
-But less than 1% of girls affected by precocious puberty have inherited the condition.
+In boys, the condition is less common and more likely to be related to another medical problem.
+And for about 5% of boys, precocious puberty is inherited.
+(Less than 1% of girls with precocious puberty have inherited the condition.)
+Early puberty can be passed to a son by his father or to the son from his maternal grandfather through his mother (who will not be affected by the disorder).

 The physical changes boys and girls go through during puberty are usually evident to a doctor during an exam.
-To confirm a diagnosis of precocious puberty, the doctor may order blood and urine tests to detect elevated levels of sex hormones.
+To confirm a diagnosis of precocious puberty, the doctor may order blood and urine tests to look for high levels of sex hormones.
 And X-rays of your child's wrist and hand can show whether the bones are maturing too rapidly.

 Imaging and scanning tests such as CT scans, MRIs (magnetic resonance imaging), and ultrasound studies can help rule out specific causes of precocious puberty, such as a tumor in the brain, ovary, or testicle.

-Once it's diagnosed, the goal of treating precocious puberty is to halt or even reverse sexual development and stop the rapid growth and bone maturation that can eventually result in adult short stature.
+Once precocious puberty is diagnosed, the goal of treating it is to stop or even reverse sexual development and stop the rapid growth and bone maturation that can eventually result in adult short stature.

 Depending upon the cause, there are two possible approaches to treatment:

-In some cases, treatment of an underlying health problem can stop the precocious puberty from progressing.
-But in most cases, because there's no other disease triggering the condition, treatment usually consists of hormone therapy that stops sexual development.
+Sometimes, treatment of a related health problem can stop the precocious puberty.
+But in most cases, no other disease is triggering the condition, so treatment usually involves hormone therapy to stop sexual development.

 In girls, breast size may decrease — or at least there will be no further development.
 In boys, the penis and testicles may shrink back to the size expected for their age.
 Growth in height will also slow down to a rate expected for kids before puberty.
-A child's behavior usually becomes more age appropriate as well.
+A child's behavior usually becomes more age-appropriate, too.